legal resources necessary to hold negligent facilities accountable.

 The surveyor asked about the resident who did not want to eat in the dining room.
 The staff member responded, "The problem with [that resident] is it becomes a very long process.
 It takes a long time."
 That resident "request other things and the feeding becomes forty-five minutes to one hour and becomes difficult for the staff."
 The investigators reviewed the facility Admission Packet that revealed, "Needs: You have the right to make choices about aspects of your life in the facility that are important to you."

 If you believe your loved one was victimized by visitors, caregivers, employees or other residents while a resident at Sunshine Haven at Lordsburg, call the New Mexico nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Hidalgo County victims of mistreatment living in long-term facilities including nursing homes in Lordsburg.
+Our network of attorneys fights aggressively on behalf of Hidalgo County victims of mistreatment living in long-term facilities including nursing homes in Lordsburg.

-As your legal representative, our law firm can provide numerous options to hold those responsible for causing your loved one harm legally and financially accountable.
+As your legal representative, our network of attorneys can provide numerous options to hold those responsible for causing your loved one harm legally and financially accountable.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can begin working on your behalf to ensure your rights are protected.

 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee agreement.
 This arrangement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.
 We offer all clients a "No Win/No-Fee" Guarantee.
 This promise ensures your family will owe us nothing if we cannot obtain compensation to recover your damages.
 Let our team start on your case today to ensure you receive adequate compensation.
 All information you share with our law offices will remain confidential.